As soon as babies start getting teeth, breastfeeding moms get concerned about their baby biting while breastfeeding.

 In fact, some moms even consider weaning to stop the biting!
 Don’t give up!
 There are some things that you can do to help your baby learn not to bite you.

-Here are some tips to stop the biting while breastfeeding:
+Here are some tips to stop the biting while breastfeeding when it happens:

 • ”It Hurts!”
 It is important to let your baby know that it hurts you when they bite.
 Saying, “Ouch!
 Biting hurts Mommy!” is very appropriate.
 Even very young babies can understand the tone of your voice.
 Let them know that you are not pleased with them at all.